reachrishav/notewurthy/README.md

-# React-Blog
+# Notewurthy

-A minimalistic blog made with React JS.
+A minimalistic blog built with React JS.